 In 2019, Massachusetts established the Housing Choice Initiative designation program, which rewards cities and towns for producing new housing and adopting best practices to promote sustainable housing development.
 Housing choice designation provides exclusive access to Housing Choice capital grants to fund capital projects, often needed to support infrastructure needs related to growth.
 Housing Choice communities also receive bonus points or other considerations for a number of other Commonwealth funding programs.
-Municipalities are eligible for designation is they have had greater than 5% housing growth or 500 units over the last five years, or if they have had 3% housing growth or over 300 units in the last five years plus have adopted five out of the 11 housing best practices.
+Municipalities are eligible for designation is they have had greater than 5% housing growth or over 500 new units built over the last five years, or if they have had 3% housing growth or over 300 new units built in the last five years plus have adopted five out of the 11 housing best practices.
 Currently, 95 cities and towns in Massachusetts have achieved this designation, exhibiting the state's commitment across varying communities to addressing housing need.